 Vielleicht Maybe

-Hunger vs. Appetit: Wo ist eigentlich der Unterschied?
-(Hunger vs. appetite: what's the difference?)
+Hunger vs. Appetit – wo ist da eigentlich der Unterschied?
+(Hunger vs. appetite – what's the actual difference?)

-Es gibt einen großen Unterschied: Hunger ist dafür da, unser Überleben zu sichern.
-(There’s an important difference: hunger exists to keep us alive.)
+Es gibt einen ganz großen Unterschied: Hunger ist dafür da, unser Überleben zu sichern.
+(There's a big difference: hunger exists to ensure our survival.)

 Das bedeutet: Wir brauchen Nährstoffe und Energie, damit unser Körper funktioniert.
 (That means we need nutrients and energy for our body to function.)

 Appetit hat eher eine emotionale Komponente.
-(Appetite is more tied to emotions.)
+(Appetite is more of an emotional response.)

-Du bist vielleicht traurig und isst deshalb ein Stück Schokolade.
-(You might be feeling sad and eat a piece of chocolate because of it.)
+Du bist vielleicht traurig und isst deswegen ein Stück Schokolade.
+(You might be sad and eat a piece of chocolate because of that.)

 Oder du siehst ein leckeres Essen und bekommst Lust darauf.
-(Or you see a delicious dish and suddenly want to eat it.)
+(Or you see a tasty meal and suddenly want it.)

 Beides ist in Ordnung.
-Doch manchmal verwechseln wir Hunger und Appetit, und heute essen viele Menschen zu viel.
-(Both are okay.
-But sometimes we mix up hunger and appetite, and these days many people eat too much.)
+Doch manchmal verwechseln wir das und essen in der heutigen Zeit zu viel.
+(Both are fine.
+But sometimes we mix them up and, nowadays, we often eat too much.)

-Mein Tipp: Wenn du nicht weißt, ob du Hunger oder Appetit hast, frage dich: „Würdest du jetzt einen Apfel essen?“ (My tip: If you’re not sure whether you’re hungry or just have an appetite, ask yourself: “Would you eat an apple right now?”)
+Mein Tipp: Wenn du nicht weißt, ob du Hunger oder Appetit hast, frage dich: "Würdest du jetzt einen Apfel essen?"
+(My tip: If you don't know whether you're hungry or just have an appetite, ask yourself: "Would you eat an apple right now?")

-Wenn du den Apfel nicht essen würdest, hast du Appetit.
-(If you wouldn’t eat the apple, it’s appetite.)
+Wenn du ihn nicht essen würdest, hast du Appetit.
+(If you wouldn't, it's appetite.)

 Wenn du richtigen Hunger hast, isst du den Apfel.
-(If you’re truly hungry, you would eat the apple.)
+(If you're truly hungry, you'll eat the apple.)

 Exercise 2: Dialogue